 With the combination of their gigantic size and desirable looks, this particular type of shell species is now at threat as they have been overfished for their meat and are popular amongst shell collectors.

 Early civilisations found interesting uses for the Queen Conch, such as a horn for religious ceremonies and ornamentation purposes.
-For centuries, their lustrous pink shells have been fashioned into ocean jewelry such as shell bracelets, necklaces and hair pins.
+For centuries, their lustrous pink shells have been fashioned into ocean jewelry such as shell bracelets, shell earrings and hair pins.

 Miyoko Murex Seashell